 - Assistive Tools: Uploaded images may not have text alternatives, titles or labels.
 We cannot ensure that all images uploaded before our accessibility efforts will be compliant.
-A report was issued to our IT team to fix it..
+We are currently carrying out work to fix the problem.
 Please report an issue if you find one.

 - Links: 23 pages show links using general text like ‘Click Here’ with no surrounding text explaining link purpose because the Accessibility guideline was implemented after the submission of the content.
-A report was issued to our IT team to fix it.
+We are currently carrying out work to fix the problem.
 Most of the occurrences do not impact the content understanding.

 What to do if you cannot access parts of this website

 We will do our best to provide you with the content you need in a format that is suitable for you.
 Please get in touch.

 - Add the web address (URL) of the page the content’s on.